-One of the options is an array through which you pass all types of media sources to the plugin.
-The order of the items is preserved.
+To pass the media sources to the plugin, you would use one of its options too.
+This option is of type array and the gallery preserves the order of the items.
 Two other options define the selectors of the containers into which the gallery and the viewer have to load.
 These three configuration settings are sufficient to display your media in one viewer instance.

 There are several other AJAX-ZOOM examples using this plugin.
 For documentation and full options list, please see example29.

 At first glance, this example seems overloaded with user interfaces and information.
 It is, however, there to evoke some possibilities of the API when dealing with image descriptions.